 The GPU is the most power-hungry component inside our system, and if we use any low-wattage power supply with a high-end graphics card, the system will definitely suffer.

 Suppose our overall system requires 500 watts of power at a high load & we are only using a 500 Watts Power supply; in this scenario, our components will work, but the GPU will not work at full potential.

-That’s why it is really important to pick a PSU with a littlebit higher wattage.
+That’s why picking a PSU with a littlebit higher wattage is really important.

-If you are unsure how much wattage your entire components will consume, then you can use the websites like pcpartspicker.com, and by choosing all your components, you can check your estimated power consumption.
+If you are still determining how much wattage your entire components will consume, then you can use the websites like pcpartspicker.com, and by choosing all your components, you can check your estimated power consumption.